strongloop/strongloop.com2/_posts/2013-10-09-build-a-slideshow-with-jquery-from-scratch.md

 </li></ul>

 <p>
-  </span><br /> Keep in mind that the above points ensure that we can add as many slides as we want to our slideshow and the code will do the work.
+  <br /> Keep in mind that the above points ensure that we can add as many slides as we want to our slideshow and the code will do the work.
 We want to write our code to be as dynamic as possible so we won&#8217;t have a lot to maintain.
 </p>

 <p>